YaleSpinup/minion/k8s/README.md

 # k8s development Readme

-The application ships with a basic k8s config (currently only configured for development) in the `k8s/` directory.
-There you will find a `Dockerfile` and yaml configuration to deploy the *minion* pod, service and ingress.
-There is also an example configuration yaml (`k8s-config.yaml`) which needs to be populated by you before skaffold can deploy the minion.
+The application ships with a basic k8s config in the `k8s/` directory.
+There, you will find an `api` helm chart and a `values.yaml` to deploy the pod, service and ingress.
+By default, `skaffold` will use the [paketo buildpacks](https://paketo.io/) and will reference the configuration in `config/config.json`.

 ## install docker desktop and enable kubernetes